docker/docs/engine/userguide/storagedriver/imagesandcontainers.md

 ![](images/sharing-layers.jpg)

 > **Note**: If you need multiple images to have shared access to the exact
-> asme data, store this data in a Docker volume and mount it into your
+> same data, store this data in a Docker volume and mount it into your
 > containers.

 Docker uses storage drivers to manage the contents of the image layers and the